xiejw/dotfiles/readme.md

         -DLLVM_USE_LINKER=lld \
         ../llvm/
 ```
 where compiler-rt is needed for asan.
+Install `cmake ninja` ahead of time.